carvalho2209/CleanArchitectureCQRS/README.md

-# Clean Architecture With .NET 8 And CQRS
+# Clean Architecture With .NET 8, CQRS And MediatR

 How To Approach Clean Architecture Folder Structure